spack/spack/lib/spack/docs/packaging_guide.rst

    $ spack create http://www.cmake.org/files/v2.8/cmake-2.8.12.1.tar.gz

 Spack examines the tarball URL and tries to figure out the name of the package to be created.
-It also tries to determine what version strings look like for this package.
+Once the name is determined a directory in the appropriate repository is created with that name.
+Spack prefers, but does not require, that names be lower case so the directory name will be lower case when ``spack create`` generates it.
+In cases where it is desired to have mixed case or upper case simply rename the directory.
+Spack also tries to determine what version strings look like for this package.
 Using this information, it will try to find *additional* versions by spidering the package's webpage.
 If it finds multiple versions, Spack prompts you to tell it how many versions you want to download and checksum:

 .. code-block:: sh